 Broadly, diverse perspectives refer to the people WHO* do the research and the places WHERE** research is done, as well as WHO PARTICIPATES *** in the research as part of the study population.

-*WHO: The inclusion and empowerment of investigators and trainees from a variety of backgrounds, including those traditionally underrepresented in the biomedical research workforce (see NOT-OD-20-031), and investigators from different scientific disciplines, at varying career stages, and with varied skills, experience, and expertise.
+*WHO: The inclusion and empowerment of investigators and trainees from a variety of backgrounds, including those historically underrepresented in the biomedical research workforce (see NOT-OD-20-031), and investigators from different scientific disciplines, at varying career stages, and with varied skills, experience, and expertise.

 **WHERE: Participation of researchers from all relevant sectors, including diverse organizations and institutions (e.g., research intensive and research active, undergraduate, minority-serving, community-based etc.).
 Historically, largely well-resourced academic and research institutions have competed successfully for BRAIN Initiative funding.
 The goal is to broaden The BRAIN Initiative®’s reach by supporting projects, partnerships, and collaborations at institutions and organizations that, to date, have not been part of BRAIN Initiative-funded work.
 The expectation is that by broadening its support (e.g. geographically and/or to different institutions and organizations), The BRAIN Initiative® will simultaneously advance the goals of the individual projects as well as the mission of The BRAIN Initiative®.